 ipsecXinterface from the Available Network Ports list

 Navigate to Interfaces > [New Interface Name]

-A gateway is created automatically and can be used for static routing, policy routing, and so on.
+The firewall creates a gateway automatically which can be used for static routing, policy routing, and so on.

 At this point the interface is available for use like any other interface.
-It can be used for packet captures, traffic graphs, binding daemons, routing protocols, and other tasks never before possible with IPsec on pfSense software!
+It can be used for packet captures, traffic graphs, binding daemons, routing protocols, and so on.

-Until routing is configured, no traffic will attempt to cross the IPsec tunnel except for gateway monitoring probes, if they are enabled.
+No traffic will attempt to cross the IPsec tunnel until routing is configured except for gateway monitoring probes (if enabled).

-To setup static routes, navigate to System > Routing, Static Routes tab.
-Add a new route there using the assigned IPsec interface gateway.
+To setup static routes navigate to System > Routing, Static Routes tab.
+Add new routes there using the assigned IPsec interface gateway.